 This paper investigates the human cost of industrial decline.
 We focus on the demise of the coal industry in the United Kingdom during the second half of the twentieth century.
 Using longitudinal data, we document the effects of mine closures over generations.
-In particular, we uncover negative anthropometric and health outcomes over life that also get transmitted to the next generation.
+In particular, we uncover negative economic, anthropometric, and health outcomes that persist throughout life and are transmitted over generations.

 The collapse of the coal industry in Britain is one of the most dramatic episodes of industrial decline of the twentieth century.
-The Industrial Revolution was fuelled by coal.
-Economic historians have even argued that the energy transition towards coal was necessary to spark the industrial revolution (Pomeranz, 2000; Allen, 2009; Wrigley, 2010; Fernihough and O'Rourke, 2021, among others).
-Coal was the dominant energy source throughout the 1950s when it powered more than 80% of Britain's energy consumption (see Figure 1), and it remained the primary source until the 1980s.
-A bulky material that was abundantly available domestically, coal was essentially sourced locally (see Figure 1).
+The Industrial Revolution was fueled by coal.
+Economic historians have even argued that coal was necessary to spark industrialization (Pomeranz, 2000; Allen, 2009; Wrigley, 2010; Fernihough and O'Rourke, 2021, among others).
+Coal was still the dominant energy source by the 1950s when it powered more than 90% of Britain's energy consumption (see Figure 1.A), and predominantly sourced domestically (1.B).
 At the end of the 1950s, the coal mining sector employed more than 700,000 people (see Figure 2).
-That number was halved within a decade, following a drastic episode of mine closures.
-Waves of closures would continue to shape the industry until its almost complete disappearance in the 1990s.
-Today, decades after the energy transition out of coal began, policy reports continuously highlight the legacy of low development indicators in the former coalfields, which rank amongst the most deprived areas in the country (Foden et al., 2014).
-This has become a matter of sufficient public concern to grant the formation of an all-party parliamentary research group that launched an inquiry to identify credible policy proposals to "level up" these regions (All-Party Parliamentary Group on Coalfield Communities, 2023).
-This paper provides the first empirical evidence tying this deprivation to the collapse of the industry, with an exploration of the mechanisms explaining the persistence of the effect.
+However, that number was halved within a decade, and waves of closures would continue to shape the industry until the end of the century.

+The energy transition out of coal was underway, driven in part by the availability of alternative energy sources and concerns about pollution.
+Today, decades after, the former coalfields still rank among the most deprived areas in Britain (Foden et al., 2014; Rud et al., 2024).
+Public concern has been large enough to grant the formation of an all-party parliamentary research group working on policies to "level up" these regions (All-Party Parliamentary Group on Coalfield Communities, 2023).
+In this paper, we provide the first empirical evidence tying this deprivation to the collapse of the industry, with an exploration of the mechanisms explaining the persistence of the effect.
+In doing so, we bring insights of contemporary relevance to the many countries that are seeking to phase out the production of coal to meet climate targets.